 As I mentioned above, the add-ons really make the magic happen in a cocktail, and while I could devote entire posts to each of the spirits and flavorings below, think of this as a buffet menu of drinks.
 We’ll take a taste of each and then come back for more.

 Though once considered one of the big-name basics, brandy and its sister spirit cognac have sadly fallen out of favor in the modern bar setup.
-Classic cocktails like the Corpse Reviver #1 (the series of recipes are named for their hangover-curing properties, dontcha know), Brandy Alexander, the Sidecar, and the Vieux Carré (one of my personal faces) are making a comeback via the current speakeasy/throwback cocktail revival, they don’t get mixed up at home very often.
+Classic cocktails like the Corpse Reviver #1 (the series of recipes are named for their hangover-curing properties, dontcha know), Brandy Alexander, the Sidecar, and the Vieux Carré (one of my personal faves) are making a comeback via the current speakeasy/throwback cocktail revival, they don’t get mixed up at home very often.
 So until further notice, brandy’s an add-on in my book.

 On the other hand, I consider bitters to be so important in my bar setup that the category has almost elevated itself to the level of basic spirit in my book.
 Originally developed as a medicinal tonic, bitters cut through the heaviness of high-alcohol drinks and taste damn fine on their own on a hot day with a splash of sparkling or tonic water and a squeeze of citrus.
 Angostura is the most well-known of the bitters family, but they come in nearly every flavor under the sun, from lemon to rhubarb to celery.